 Buying costumes online is great as they are typically cheaper than in-store, and there are usually tonnes of options to choose from however, it does come with some downfalls.
 To ensure you are happy with your choice, it’s a good idea to do some research before you make a purchase rather than hoping for the best.
 The sizing is a huge consideration, the size of clothes and costumes can vary greatly depending on where you are purchasing them from, and where they are made.
 Rather than depending on their sizing, it’s best to look at the measurements.
 Take a look at the store’s return policy, the last thing you’d want to do is buy your child something and it doesn’t fit, only to discover afterwards that the online store does not accept returns.

 Get organised well in advance

 As mentioned, Halloween has become a phenomenon here in Australia and leaving your costume buying to the last minute may see your child miss out on their preferred character.
-Department stores typically get cleared out of stock, and if you are buying online, you need to allow time for the costume to be delivered as well as extra time if you need to make a return and reorder.
+Department stores typically get cleared out of stock, and if you are buying online, you need to allow time for the Blossom Costumes to be delivered as well as extra time if you need to make a return and reorder.
 Giving yourself plenty of time takes the stress off in the lead up to the big day itself, after all, Halloween is meant to be a bit of fun, not a time full of hassle and worry.